andrewchungxam/EurekaBotGuides/guides/echo_bot_azure.md

-# Azure Bot Framework - Bare Minimum
+# Azure Bot Framework - Web App Bot Resources

 ### This guide will help you establish the basics of standing up the minimum necessary resources in Azure to get a simple bot running.
 We call it the Echo Bot because it echoes back the text input by the user.